idchlife/browser-game-engine/README.md

 # browser-game-engine
 Some sort of browser game engine

-Alright, after you cloned repo, all you need to get this started is:
+Alright, after you cloned repo, all you need to get this started:

 - cd scripts/app
 - npm install